jlbradley1844/jlbradley1844.github.io/_posts/2018-09-24-concrete-virtues.md

 in the writings.
 In the above list of virtues, it is most similar to "perspective."

-* Avoidance of disputation, Peacefulness
+* Avoidance of disputation, peacefulness

 These are virtues of humanity.
 The Baha'i Faith makes a distinction between disagreements and polite arguments on one hand, and rancor and